Alphabet reports $41.2 billion in Q1 2020 revenue: Google Cloud up 52%, YouTube up 33%, and Other Bets down 21%

 Google Cloud

 Google’s cloud division is in an uphill battle with market leaders Amazon Web Services (AWS) and Microsoft Azure.
 The division includes revenue from Google Cloud Platform as well as G Suite, making the comparison with other public cloud providers difficult.
 Google has consistently said, however, that GCP growth tends to be higher than the cloud division overall, meaning G Suite’s growth is lower.
+But there is some good news for G Suite too — Google Meet, the company’s Zoom competitor, is growing quickly.

+“Last week, we surpassed a significant milestone,” Pichai said on the earnings call.
+“We are now adding roughly 3 million new users each day and have seen a 30-fold increase in usage since January.
+There are now over 100 million daily Meet meeting participants.”

 Google Cloud revenues in Q1 2020 hit $2.78 billion, up 52% from $1.83 billion in Q1 2019.
 That’s a big jump, but we don’t know how it compares to previous quarters.
 Alphabet only began breaking out Google Cloud in the previous quarter.
 We thus only have one other data point: Google Cloud revenue was up 53% in Q4 2019.